NE Career Development Model

 Self-Awareness skills refer to individuals gaining the ability to identify their interests, skills and work values.
 Self-awareness includes understanding one’s own mastery level of career readiness (employability) skills.
 This enhanced self-awareness paves the way to effectively explore careers and identify personal career goals with the best fit.

 Nebraska Career Readiness Standards are employability skills.
 Every person needs these transferable skills to be successful at school, at work and in life.

 Career and academic assessments identify strengths from a variety of perspectives to find careers that are the best-fit.

-Nebraska Career Education (NCE) teaches individuals to turn their passion, talent and abilities into successful careers and fulfilling lives.
+Nebraska Career Education (NCE) offers career information, career development resources and Career Technical Education (CTE) programs of study so students can turn their passion, talent and abilities into successful careers and fulfilling lives.

 Labor Market Information

 Career choices should consider talents and passions; however, the economy determines income and job openings.
-It is a high-risk decision to select and prepare for occupations with low projected career opportunities.
+It is a high-risk decision to select and prepare for occupations with limited career opportunities.
 Be mindful of labor market information.

 Learning in a workplace is one of the best ways to determine if a career choice is a good fit.

 Nearly all careers require training and education beyond high school.
 Knowledge of a wide variety of postsecondary options is important for students and parents to realize.
 All postsecondary college and career options have entrance requirements, application processes, financial aid or other cost considerations.
 Career planning and management is about identifying goals with the best-fit, then creating an action plan (a Personal Learning Plan) to accomplish those goals.

 Components of Career Planning and Management